rental car app

 Airport signs for passenger pick up and rental carsWhat Is Covered Under A Typical Rental Car Insurance Policy?

-Most rental companies typically have a short, predictable suite of rental vehicle insurance offerings.
-Know the policy of your rental company before you arrive at the counter.
+Most rental companies have a short, predictable suite of rental vehicle insurance offerings.
+It’s a good idea to know the policy of the rental company before you arrive at the counter.
 Check your personal auto insurance policy to determine if you’re already properly covered and are able to decline the offered coverage from the rental company.

 Rental car insurance is usually broken out into the following coverages: